Adline Castelino

-Adline Mewis Quadros Castelino (born 24 July 1998) is an Indian model and beauty pageant titleholder who was crowned as Miss Diva Universe 2020.
+Adline Mewis Quadros Castelino is an Indian beauty pageant titleholder who was crowned Miss Diva Universe 2020.
 She represented India at Miss Universe 2020, and was the third runner-up.

 Early life and education

-Castelino was born in Kuwait City to Mangalorean Catholic parents Alphonse and Meera Castellino.
-Her family hails from Udyavara in Udupi, Karnataka.
+Castelino was born in Kuwait City to Alphonse and Meera Castellino.
+Her family is from Udyavara in Udupi, Karnataka.
 Castelino attended the Indian Central School in Kuwait.
 At the age of fifteen, she returned to India and moved to Mumbai, where she attended St. Xavier's High School.
-Castelino later attended Wilson College.
-There she graduated with a degree in Business Administration.
+Castelino later attended Wilson College, where she graduated with a degree in business administration.
 She is fluent in English and Hindi, besides her mother tongue Konkani.

 Pageantry

-Aside from working as a model, Castelino had participated in an online pageant in 2018.
-She further continued her training for pageants through the Cocoaberry Training Academy in Mumbai.
-In 2019, she was crowned as 'Miss Cocoaberry Diva' by the institution.
+Castelino had participated in an online pageant in 2018.
+She continued her training for pageants through the Cocoaberry Training Academy in Mumbai, where in 2019 she was crowned Miss Cocoaberry Diva.

 Miss Diva 2020

-In 2019, Castelino auditioned for the Miss Diva 2020 contest, through the Chennai auditions, and was shortlisted as a city finalist.
-In the culminating round of selections in Mumbai, she entered as one of the top 20 delegates.
-During the contest's sports round held in Bennett University, she won the "Miss Smasher" award, for her performance in badminton.
-On 22 February 2020, she was eventually crowned as Miss Diva Universe 2020 by the outgoing titleholder Vartika Singh at Yash Raj Studio, Andheri, Mumbai.
+In 2019, Castelino entered Miss Diva 2020, through the Chennai auditions, and was shortlisted as a city finalist.
+In the final round of selections in Mumbai, she was placed in the top 20.
+During the contest's sports round held in Bennett University, she won the Miss Smasher award, for her performance in badminton.
+On 22 February 2020, she was crowned as Miss Diva Universe 2020 by the outgoing titleholder Vartika Singh at Yash Raj Studio, Andheri, Mumbai.

-During the competition's final question and answer round, the top 5 contestants were each asked a common question by the host, Malaika Arora: "Does religion unite or divide people?" to which Castelino expressed:
+During the competition's final question and answer round, the top 5 contestants were each asked a question by the host, Malaika Arora: "Does religion unite or divide people?" to which Castelino answered:

 Miss Universe 2020

 As the winner of Miss Diva 2020, Castelino represented India at the Miss Universe 2020 competition at Seminole Hard Rock Hotel & Casino, Hollywood, Florida, in the United States.
 During the grand finale event held on 16 May 2021, she initially made it to the Top 21, and subsequently she was selected as one of the top 10 semifinalists.
 Castelino further placed in the top 5, thus becoming the first Indian woman to reach the top 5 of Miss Universe since the year 2001.

 As one of the finalists at the contest, Castelino was asked by one of the judges, Tatyana Orozco - "Should countries lockdown due to COVID-19 despite the strain on their economies or should they open their borders and risk a potential increase in infection rates?"
-Castelino replied by stating:
+Castelino answered:

-At the end of the event, Castelino was adjudged as the 3rd runner up, and Andrea Meza of Mexico eventually won the title.
+At the end of the event, Castelino was the third runner up, with Andrea Meza of Mexico winning the title.
 This was India's highest placement in Miss Universe since Lara Dutta won the title of Miss Universe 2000.
 Castelino broke the 20-year drought of India's non placement in the Top 5 of Miss Universe, which was previously achieved by Celina Jaitley, who was the 4th runner-up in 2001.